EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Trace extraction of molecules with one, two, or three labels and selection whether trajectories for all molecules, co-localizing molecules only or molecules that show emission in a specific channel shall be generated.

-..  _loading_doc:
+..  _extraction_modes:
-Loading
+Extraction modes
 ~~~~~~~~~~~~~
-To start this process, please reload the earlier derived map via :code:`> File > Mapping > Open Map`.
-Once the map is successfully loaded, you are directly forwarded to the sub-GUI **Extraction** showing a detection mask created like the one shown on the top right part of :numref:`screenshot_extraction`.
-Alternatively you were directly forwarded after the :ref:`mapping` (Please don't forget to save the generated map in this case).
+To start the extraction process, reload the earlier derived map via :code:`> File > Mapping > Open Map`.
+Once the map is successfully loaded, you are directly forwarded to the sub-GUI **Extraction** showing a detection mask created like the one shown on the top right part of :numref:`screenshot_extraction`. |br|
+Alternatively, you were directly forwarded after the :ref:`mapping` (Please don't forget to save the generated map in this case).
 This mask is used to calculate the emission intensity of the particle inside the central circle, and also the background within the outer ring.
 The user has the freedom to change the mask settings when needed.

 .. figure:: ./../figures/documents/Fig_11_Map_Saving.png
    :width: 400